** FCC LMS Issues List ** updated 08/09/2023

 Renewal applications with multiple facilities on it

-This only affects full-service and LPFM stations that have a commonly owned FM translator or booster, even if that translator is not rebroadcasting the commonly-owned primary station that was used for the application.
+This only affects full-service and LPFM stations that have a commonly owned FM translator, even if that translator is not rebroadcasting the commonly-owned primary station that was used for the application.

 When searching for a translator in FCCdata or the FCC's LMS Public Search, if the application does not come up.
 Go to the LMS Public Search page and click on "Group Search".
 Put in your call sign and it should come up.

-This is similar to CDBS functionality (renewal_translator) for which the FCC is not providing
+This is similar to CDBS functionality (renewal_translator), however the FCC is not providing the raw data cross-reference table for LMS like it did for CDBS.

 The additional facilities are getting a separate file number but they do not appear in the main LMS search (CDBS behaved the same way) and they are not appearing in the FCC raw data feed (CDBS had this ability).
 This will result in the renewal not being seen in the various public access tools such as those operated by the FCC and REC when queried by the translator's call sign or facility ID.
 The FCC will still process the application but it is confusing to the public.
 You have to use the Group Search at the LMS site for now.
 It also holds up multiple station renewals when the objection is only against one facility.
 The lack of a renewal data file is being reported to staff as a bug.

-Licensed antenna data carrying over to modification applications
+Licensed antenna data carrying over to LPFM modification applications

 On LPFM construction permit modification applications, the data about your current antenna make and model is being carried over to the filed form.
 There is no place in the LPFM application flow where this can be changed on a modification.
 Traditionally, LPFM stations disclose their antenna types on the license to cover (319) applications.
 This is creating confusion within staff if the application is also accompanied by a second adjacent channel waiver request that specifies a specific atnenna different than the currently licensed antenna.
 This has resulted in applications being wrongfully dismissed.